 Ongoing projects can be divided into the following different areas.

-Dr. Marjorie Grafe is studying CNS pathology in models of brain injury in rodents.
+Dr. Matthew Wood studies the clinical applications of next-generation sequencing and other advanced molecular testing for the diagnosis and classification of primary central nervous system tumors.
 Dr. Randy Woltjer is examining the effects of neurodegenerative diseases and myopathies in humans and in rodent models.

 Dr. Guang Fan is investigating the predictive and prognostic impacts of oncogenic mutations in cases of AML and pre-B ALL.
 Dr. Marc Loriaux has developed a novel screening method for assessing drug sensitivity in newly diagnosed cases of AML.
 Dr. Jennifer Dunlap is researching the feasibility of flow cytometry analysis to identify differences in lymphoma subtypes.